andreas1565/challenge-100/README.md

 If you have any questions or need any help with the challenges, don't hesitate to reach out to challenge@bluefragments.com.

+## Run my solutions

+In the terminal type `node filename.js` in solution challenge-103 open in your browser type something in the input see the result in the web console.

 ## challenge-101

 Create a function that takes an array of numbers and return both the minimum and maximum numbers, in that order.